hlandau/acmetool/_doc/SCHEMA.md

-          chain             ; Contains the necessary chaining certificates fullchain         ; Contains the certificate and the necessary chaining certificates privkey           ; Symlink to a key privkey file url               ; URL of the finalised order resource revoke            ; Empty file indicating certificate should be revoked revoked           ; Empty file indicating certificate has been revoked
+          chain             ; Contains the necessary chaining certificates fullchain         ; Contains the certificate and the necessary chaining certificates privkey           ; Symlink to a key privkey file account           ; Symlink to an account directory (required for ACMEv2) url               ; URL of the finalised order resource revoke            ; Empty file indicating certificate should be revoked revoked           ; Empty file indicating certificate has been revoked